joeldodich/zubridge/apps/electron/example-separate-handlers/README.md

-# Zutron Example App - Separate Handlers
+# zubridge-electron Example App - Separate Handlers

-An application demonstrating the use of Zutron with action handlers which are separate from the Zustand store.
+An application demonstrating the use of zubridge-electron with action handlers which are separate from the Zustand store.